dorshinar/blog/content/blog/themes-using-css-variables/themes-using-css-variables.md

 };
 ```

-(This just happens to be the color pallette I use for my blog).
-The sky is the limit when it comes to themes, so feel free to experiment.
+This just happens to be the color pallette I use for my blog, but really the sky is the limit when it comes to themes, so feel free to experiment.

 Now we create our `ThemeSelectorContext`: